RedSamurai07/Coffee-Store-Analysis-Project/README.md

 ### Insights
 - The highests weekly sales was on week number 31.
-- In weekdays Monday's, Wednesday & Friday had the most sales and on weekends Sunday had the moore number of the sales.
+- In weekdays Monday's, Wednesday & Friday had the most sales and on weekends Sunday had more number of the sales.
-- Coffee & Tea was the most frequently product category sold.
+- Coffee & Tea was the most frequently product sold.
 - The highest montly sales were on Aug, Sep, Oct, Nov, Dec
 - The Highest quantity were sold in Monson, Autumn & Winter Season.
 - The products with most quantity sold were Barista Expresso, Brewed Chai tea, Hot chocolate,Gourmet brewed coffee, brewed black tea.